flutter/packages/packages/pigeon/CONTRIBUTING.md

   reached the limitations of using dart:mirrors for parsing the Dart files.
   That package has been deprecated and it doesn't support null-safe annotations.
   We should migrate to using the Dart Analyzer as the front-end parser.
-* Integration tests for Android - Right now we have integration tests for Dart and iOS.
-We should add some for Android.
-It is limiting the speed at which we can bring in external contributor's contributions to Android / Java.